×

 We asked people living in Vila Nova de Milfontes to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Vila Nova de Milfontes, you should pack a variety of clothing suitable for a Mediterranean climate, including lightweight clothing for the warm summers and heavier, layered clothing for the cooler winters.
 Don't forget to pack a good quality raincoat and umbrella for the rainy season.
 Pack your essential documents such as passport, driver's license, birth certificate, and any necessary visas or work permits.
 Also, bring copies of your medical records and prescriptions, if applicable.
 If you're planning to cook, consider packing some of your favorite non-perishable food items that may be hard to find in Portugal.
 Bring your electronics, such as your laptop, smartphone, and chargers.
 Don't forget to pack a power adapter for European outlets.
 Pack personal care items and toiletries, although keep in mind that most things can be purchased locally.
 If you have room, consider packing some home comforts like photos, favorite books, or small keepsakes to make your new place feel like home.
 Remember to pack any necessary medication, along with a copy of the prescription.
-Lastly, if you're planning on driving in Portugal, don't forget to bring your international driving permit and a copy of your car insurance documents," explained one expat living in Vila Nova de Milfontes, Portugal.
+Lastly, if you're planning on driving in Portugal, don't forget to bring your international driving permit and a copy of your car insurance documents," remarked one expat who made the move to Vila Nova de Milfontes.

 Portugal Residency AdvisorsPortugal Residency Advisors